SumayKalra/cse15L-labreports-winter2024/index.md

 lecture1
 ```

+The current directory is '/home'.
 If you ls nothing you will just see the highlighted folder shown which is the file/folder you are out of, and the files outside of it For example if you are in no folders then it will show all the outside folders from your user cd, thus since here we are out of all folders we show the only folder on the outside which is lecture. this is not an error

 <h3 id="custom-id">LS Directory</h3>